Skip to main content

 Myth #2: Internal audit is a police force

 Another myth about internal audit is that it is a “police force” that is out to catch people doing things wrong.
 This could not be further from the truth.
 Internal audit is an independent function that works to support the organization and its stakeholders, not to punish employees.
-The goal of internal audit is to help the organization to identify and address any weaknesses or issues, and to provide recommendations for improvement.
+The goal of an internal audit is to help the organization identify and address any weaknesses or issues and to provide recommendations for improvement.

 Myth #3: Internal audit is only for large organizations

 Another myth about internal audit is that it is only relevant for large organizations.
-While it is true that larger organizations tend to have more complex systems and processes, and may therefore require more extensive internal audit efforts, small and medium-sized organizations can also benefit from internal audit.
+While it is true that larger organizations tend to have more complex systems and processes, and may therefore require more extensive internal audit efforts, small and medium-sized organizations can also benefit from internal audits.
 In fact, smaller organizations may be more vulnerable to certain risks, such as financial fraud or mismanagement, and can therefore benefit from the assurance and recommendations provided by internal audit.

 Myth #4: Internal audit is expensive

-A final myth about internal audit is that it is too expensive for smaller organizations to afford.
+A final myth about an internal audit is that it is too expensive for smaller organizations to afford.
 While it is true that internal audit can require a significant investment of time and resources, it is also an important way for organizations to protect themselves and their stakeholders.
-By identifying and addressing potential issues early on, internal audit can help to prevent costly problems from occurring in the future.
+By identifying and addressing potential issues early on, internal audits can help to prevent costly problems from occurring in the future.